iAmMrinal0/prestoToDoBook/presto-components/api/handling-api-errors.md

   Right (TimeResp scc) -> appFlow (MainScreenAddToDo str scc)
 ```

 We saw this code in the previous chapter and only saw how the success is handled.
-In our case matches, there's a `Left` and a `Right`. `Right` is our success and `Left` is our error.
-Currently, in our example, we are calling the `appFlow` with the `MainScreenInit` constructor meaning we are just ignoring errors.
+In our case matches, there's a `Left` and a `Right`, `Right` is our success and `Left` is our error.
+Currently, in our example, though we have handled `Left` we don't do anything with the error.